mgarbacz/dustjs-linkedin-brunch/README.md

 Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"dustjs-linkedin-brunch": "git@github.com:mgarbacz/dustjs-linkedin-brunch.git"` .
+If you want to use git version of plugin, use `"dustjs-linkedin-brunch": "git@github.com:mgarbacz/dustjs-linkedin-brunch.git"` instead.

 ## Usage
 Create a template: